GuilinXie/yolov5_project_report/README.md

 *Note that the 255 = B * (bbox + obj + cls) = 3 * (4 + 1 + 80)*

 **Input** are images, with height * width * channels in dimensions.
-And they have ground trueth bounding boxes in training.
+And they have ground truth bounding boxes in training.

 **Preprocessing** includes